xdoko01/Pygame-Console/README.md

 with Bitmap font
 ![screenshot](docs/ConsoleConf06b.png)

-## How to integrate console into the game
+## How to Integrate PyGame-Console into your Game

 * Install the Pygame-Console package using `pip` command
 ```bash